wombleton/gitlaw-nz/acts/C/Crimes of Torture Act 1989.md

     *   (d) incites, counsels, or procures any person to commit an act of torture.

-    (2) Every person is liable upon conviction on indictment to imprisonment for a term not exceeding 10 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,---
+    (2) Every person is liable upon conviction to imprisonment for a term not exceeding 10 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,---

     *   (a) attempts to commit an act of torture; or